hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

 }
 ```

-When terraform is executed on the PTFE instance, it will request modules from the same instance automatically.
-This allows modules to also be refactored
+When terraform is executed on the PTFE instance, it will then request this module from the instance automatically.
+This allows modules to be refactored
 and accessed by other configuration or modules without having to hardcode the hostname of a particular PTFE instance within them.

 ## Running Configurations with Private Modules